 In Mutual Funds, starting with a low monthly SIP plan can give you first-hand experience investing in the markets without committing vast amounts of money.
 If you are a beginner, you can also consider doing a SIP into ELSS mutual funds which provide both tax-saving and returns.
 This can give you a good understanding of your investing psyche.

 Medium: If you have a decent amount to start investing, it is important to strike an optimum balance between Lumpsum and SIP investment.
 This gives you good of both and helps you stay on top of the market by mitigating the risk with lump sum helping in speeding up the compounding process and SIPs diluting the volatility and averaging the rupee cost over the period.

-Large: When you are dealing with a large corpus, you may want to invest the amount in a single installment rather than spreading it out through SIPs.
+Large: When you are dealing with a large corpus, you may want to invest the amount in a single instalment rather than spreading it out through SIPs.
 However, this can often turn out to be risky and you have invested in a falling market.
-Rather, you can invest the lump sum in a debt fund and opt for a Systematic Transfer Plan (STP) wherein every month (or whatever frequency you like) – you will be able to transfer the money from the debt fund to an equity fund of your liking.
+Rather, you can invest the lump sum in a debt/arbitrage fund and opt for a Systematic Transfer Plan (STP) wherein every month (or whatever frequency you like) – you will be able to transfer the money from the debt fund to an equity fund of your liking.
 In this manner, you can spread out your investments over a while even if you have a lump sum to invest.

 Conservative/Balanced: If you want to play it relatively safe in your investing journey, it is best to invest via SIP.
 Also, SIPs reduce the average cost of acquisition over time due to a process called Rupee Cost Averaging whereby you buy more units when markets are down and vice versa.
 This concept is most applicable when investing in equities — whether domestic/international mutual funds due to its volatile and unpredictable nature

-Aggressive: If you are ready to take on a bit more risk and are comfortable with the ups-and-downs of the market, you should opt for Lumpsum investments.
+Aggressive: If you are ready to take on a bit more risk and are comfortable with the ups and downs of the market, you should opt for Lumpsum investments.

 High: If the markets are extremely volatile, it can become difficult to see a consistent drop in your portfolio value.
-Therefore, in such situations, it is usually advisable to stick with SIPs and continue investing in spreading out your risk over long periods.
+Therefore, in such situations, it is usually advisable to stick with SIPs and continue investing by spreading out your risk over long periods.

 Low: With the markets looking seemingly safe (you can never be sure of it), you can consider putting in lumpsum investments from time to time to take advantage of that.
 However, it is often very difficult to accurately predict when the tide would turn.